serious-scribbler/JAlienFX/README.md

 ##What can JAlienFX do?

-> AlienFX allows you to call the Dell AlienFX API from Java
+> JAlienFX allows you to call the Dell AlienFX API from Java

 ###Current features:
 * Get current color of every single AlienFX zone (separatly)